NLCaceres/my-portfolio/react-client/README.md

 - React 18 based changes
   - Suspense Library?
   - Typescript?
+    - Will need to update files containing JSX from '.js' files to '.jsx' then '.tsx' ('.tsx' is mandatory when using Typescript)
   - Vite?
   - JSX Dot Notation to simplify imports + name clarity?
     - Ex: `<PostCard.Image> { children } </PostCard.Image>`